Contractor Terms Glossary

 Change Order

 A change order is a written agreement that modifies the original contract terms, scope, or price of a construction project.
-Essential for managing project changes professionally.
+Used to manage project changes in writing.

 Learn more